-Students studying physics education at Buffalo State College get to experience both sides of the classroom.
+Students studying physics education at Buffalo State get to experience both sides of the classroom.
 And often they are taught by those who have themselves been on both sides of the classroom: local teachers in the field.

 Dave Doty, M.S.Ed. ’05, co-teaches a 6-credit summer course (PHY 620/622) to undergraduate students at Buffalo State alongside associate professor Dan MacIsaac, one of his former faculty members.